nikoksr/proji-examples/README.md

 ## Contribute

 Contributions are very welcome!
-Just take an example from the structure of the existing configs.
+Fork the repo, create a branch with a fitting name, take an example from the structure of the existing configs and create a PR when you're done.